-For this white wine vinaigrette you will combine olive oil, white wine vinegar, a splash of orange juice, a small amount of dijon mustard, agave nectar, and a pinch of salt and pepper in a small bowl and whisk well until well combined.
+For this white wine vinaigrette, you will combine olive oil, white wine vinegar, a splash of orange juice, a small amount of dijon mustard, agave nectar, and a pinch of salt and pepper in a small bowl and whisk well until well combined.
 Sometimes we use a small handheld blender and pulse until dressing ingredients are combined.

 After the dressing is made, it’s time to build the salad!
-Add the arugula, dried cranberries, roasted sunflower seeds, and sliced or diced avocado in a bowl and toss with the white wine vinaigrette.
+Add the arugula, dried cranberries, roasted sunflower seeds, and sliced or diced avocado to a bowl.

-And that’s it!
+That’s it!
 A simple salad with simple ingredients that’s ready in less than five minutes.

 - Mix up the dried fruit and nuts.
 Don’t like cranberries?
 Try raisins, apricots, or your favorite dried fruit.
 Don’t have sunflower seeds?
 Try roasted pumpkin seeds or nuts like almonds or pecans.

-Love this simple side salad recipe?
+🥗 More simple side salad recipes

 - 4 cups arugula